YonSci/yon_academic/_portfolio/portfolio-7.md

     Datum: World Geodetic System 1984
     - Ellipsoid: WGS 84
     - Prime Meridian: Greenwich

+As you can see, it has been converted to the UTM projection.

 You can also confirm by inspecting the shapefile boundaries:
 <div class="language-python highlighter-rouge">